 Treasury shares

-At the AGM on 27 July 2023, the Company was granted the authority to purchase 25,090,230 Ordinary shares.
-This authority is due to expire at the conclusion of the next AGM.
+At the AGM on 25 July 2024, the Company was granted the authority to purchase 25,090,230 Ordinary shares.
+Following commencement of the Company's active share buyback policy, a large proportion of this authority was used.